-Our new strategy for 2022 to 2027 sets out our vision to enable a thriving profession of high quality and trusted solicitors in Scotland with access to justice for all.
-Our operating plan for 2022/23 includes our objectives for the first year of this new strategy.
-Many of these objectives are a continuation of our current year objectives, including improving our infrastructure, processes and efficiencies.
-In 2022/23, we will be transitioning from a post-pandemic position into delivery of the new 5-year strategy at a time of economic uncertainty and record levels of inflation.
+Our strategy for 2022 to 2027 sets out our vision to enable a thriving profession of high quality and trusted solicitors in Scotland with access to justice for all.
+Our operating plan for 2022/23 was the first year of this new strategy.
+Many of the objectives were continued from the previous year objectives, including improving our infrastructure, processes and efficiencies.
+In 2022/23, we transitioned from a post-pandemic position into delivery of the new 5-year strategy at a time of economic uncertainty and record levels of inflation.